Bittern

 Table Chart PROFILE FAQ

 Bittern's dwelling structure, as per the latest Census evaluation, consisted of 93.6% houses and 6.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-Home ownership in Bittern was at 43.4%, with 43.8% of dwellings mortgaged and 12.8% rented.
-The median monthly mortgage repayment in the area was $1,842, while the median weekly rent figure stood at $366.
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Bittern was 43.4%, with mortgaged dwellings at 43.8% and rented ones at 12.8%.
+The median monthly mortgage repayment in the area was $1,842, below Melbourne metro's average of $2,000.
+The median weekly rent figure was recorded as $366, compared to Melbourne metro's $390.
 Nationally, Bittern's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing